+Searching for top-rated concrete densifying services in Houston, Texas?
+Concrete is a naturally porous material.
+By applying a concrete densifier, you are permanently filling the concrete pores, thus hardening the concrete, and making it stronger.
 When you examine a crosscut concrete section under a microscope, the concrete looks very similar to a sponge.
 The concrete has a natural pore structure due to water evaporation during the mixing and curing process.
 As the water evaporates during the curing process, microscopic pores are formed.
 These pores interfere with surface uniformity and as a result, the concrete is not a true solid mass.

-Additionally, concrete in its natural state, is softest at the top layer.
+Additionally, concrete in its natural state is the softest at the top layer.
 During finishing, bleed water rises and brings the finest aggregate particles to the surface.
 This increases the water-to-cement ratio at the surface, reducing the concrete strength.
 This means that even concrete that is tested to 3000 psi compressive strength can be much softer at the surface, which leads to abrasion, wear, and wear-induced powdering of the surface, known as concrete dusting.
 This soft, thin layer at the surface can be difficult to polish and unlikely to be hard enough to resist abrasion, resulting in premature dulling.
-These hollows in the concrete interfere with surface uniformity and eventually lead to absorption, staining and deterioration.
+These hollows in the concrete, interfere with surface uniformity and eventually lead to absorption, staining, and deterioration.
 Concrete densifiers (hardeners) work on the surface of the concrete to improve resistance to wear and eliminate dusting.

 It is important to keep as much of the material on or near the surface as possible so it can have the greatest impact.
 It makes the surface less permeable to liquids and improves stain resistance.
 A densified concrete floor does not require sealants of any kind and facilitates more productive cleaning of the concrete surface.
 Densifiers are frequently used on industrial floors where appearance is not a concern and as an integral part of finishing concrete floors for architectural design projects.

-Types of Concrete Densifiers
+Different Types of Concrete Hardeners

-Concrete densifiers, often called concrete hardeners, are a small investment that improves concrete slab durability, reduces concrete dusting and strengthens the concrete surface.
+Concrete densifiers, often called concrete hardeners, are a small investment that improves concrete slab durability, reduces concrete dusting, and strengthens the concrete surface.
 There are a variety of chemical hardeners to densify and seal concrete.
 Concrete densifiers are essentially reactive compounds in a liquid solution.
 Therefore, some must be scrubbed into the floor for surface penetration, while others can be spray applied and left for the concrete to cure.
-All of these materials have one thing in common: they are using a variant of a silica, silicate or a siliconate to react with calcium hydroxide and fill concrete pores to harden and seal concrete.
+All of these materials have one thing in common: they are using a variant of silica, silicate, or siliconate to react with calcium hydroxide and fill concrete pores to harden and seal concrete.

-- Sodium Silicate – The most common liquid applied concrete hardener.
+The most common liquid applied concrete hardener.
 Short service life.

 Better abrasion resistance and sealing.
 Does not harden concrete as well as other materials, but is the most prevalent concrete densifier.

 A Brief Explanation of Concrete Densifier Chemistry

 Calcium Silica Hydrates (CSH) is the mineral compound that hardens concrete and gives concrete its strength.
 Approximately 20% of the Portland cement mixture in concrete is converted to lime (Calcium Hydroxide) during hydration.
 Lime is prevalent in the mixture but has no structural value in concrete.
 Densifying concrete with silica-based compounds allows a reaction with the lime to create CSH.
-When this chemical reaction occurs, we are able to reduce the amount of lime in the concrete (which causes concrete dusting), and convert it into CSH, which fills the pores and increases hardness, strength, and stain resistance in the slab.
+When this chemical reaction occurs, we can reduce the amount of lime in the concrete (which causes concrete dusting), and convert it into CSH, which fills the pores and increases hardness, strength, and stain resistance in the slab.

 Densified Concrete Design Choices

 Densification broadens the choices for the final appearance and finishing techniques (such as burnishing and polishing) of the hardened concrete slab.
 A densified, diamond polished concrete slab can achieve a high gloss that can look like natural polished stone.
 When Cutting Edge Flooring Services combines techniques such as dyeing, staining, or grinding to expose aggregate, you can take concrete from dull gray to any look you can imagine.
 And the cost of densification and polishing is competitive with alternate floor covering choices.
-Densifiers are also used to harden concrete where appearance is not a concern—such as an industrial plant floor, warehouse or maintenance areas such as auto service centers with continuous exposure to oils, solvents and grease.
+Densifiers are also used to harden concrete where appearance is not a concern—such as an industrial plant floor, warehouse, or maintenance areas such as auto service centers with continuous exposure to oils, solvents, and grease.

-Commercial clients, visit our Industrial and Specialty Coatings page to learn more about our high performance coatings.
+Commercial clients, visit our Industrial and Specialty Coatings page to learn more about our high-performance coatings.